octaharon/yantrix/README.md

 #### Data Model

-All the App states are stored in a single anemic object structure, which is persisted between runs and deterministically describe the behaviour of the App.
+All the App states are stored in a single anemic object structure, which is persisted between runs and deterministically describe the behavior of the App.
 Designing the proper `Data Model` is the essential and the most important step to start laying out logic using `Events` and `Slices`.

 `Data Model` contract can be composited from `Slices`, much like [Redux Toolkit](https://redux-toolkit.js.org/) does